Be Intentional with Goal Setting

 - Use a planner (preferably a written planner) with action steps you should follow every day to reach your goals.
 Electronic planners are great for sending reminders and at-a-glance views, but a written planner allows you more space to write your thoughts and inspirations.

-- Use a 30-day or 90-day review plan to evaluate your progress toward your goals and decide if you need to make changes.
+- Use a 30-day or 90-day review plan to evaluate your progress toward your goals and decide whether to make changes.
 Ask yourself what is working?
 What is not working?
 But don’t quit, make adjustments.
 This could mean changing the goal.

-- Give yourself a reward (or take a short break) when you reach large milestones in your plan.
+- Reward yourself (or take a short break) when you reach significant milestones in your plan.
+Giving yourself an incentive to reach your goal is a great way to keep you motivated.

-If you would like more ideas for types of goals you can set, be sure to read my guest post at My Love For Words, 7 Goals to Set for the New Year.
+If you would like more ideas for the types of goals you can set, be sure to read my post, 7 Goals to Set This Year and Resolutions to Results.

 What a lovely post!
 I love how you say that goals have an action plan.
 I am a very goal orientated person.
 I love setting goals and then coming back letter to check up on my progress.